 At the beginning of the Venetian Era, the castle lost its original importance because the Bay of Heraklion could be now protected by the Venetian ships.
 But when Venice was threatened by the presence of the Ottomans, the castle regained its value.
 Thus, during the years 1573-1595 they rebuilt the old castle, just like many other castles throughout the island.
 The castles of the bay were then able to control the entire region, since the cannon shots from Paliokastro crossed with the shots from the ramparts of Saint Andrew in Heraklion Walls.

 The castle had sloping walls and three uneven levels.
 The main gate was located on the south edge of the castle and lead to the lower square, which had many small rooms.
-In one of them you can still see a small church dedicated to Agios Markos (celebr. on Easter Tuesday), which was built with the ruins of the castle.
+In one of them you can still see a small church dedicated to Saint Mark (celebr. on Easter Tuesday), which was built with the ruins of the castle.
 North of the castle, there was an armory with solid and very strong walls.
 Right next to it was a water tank.
 Upon entering, there was a staircase leading to the second level, where the barracks were.
 Finally, the upper level hosted the church of the castle.
-On the northeasternmost corner of the castle you could see the winged lion of St. Mark, the emblem of Venice.
+On the northeasternmost corner of the castle you could see the winged lion of Saint Mark, the emblem of Venice.
 The fort was under Venetian occupation until the last years of the siege of Candia that finally “fell” in 1669.
 The Ottomans gave great importance to the occupation of the castle, so that they could land on the shores of Heraklion Bay safely.
 Thus, when the ships of Venice were still in Chania, the Turks surrounded the fort, which was surrendered.
 Then the Turks destroyed it in order to prevent the enemies from using it.